 - As the State Burn Coordinating Center, we prepare clinicians to respond to disasters statewide.

 - We train emergency medical service (EMS) crews in effective techniques and disaster response through our Survival Flight education programs.

 - We lead or co-lead a number of health care quality & safety initiatives to improve care in hospitals & physician offices statewide.

-- Through our Pennant Health Alliance, Physician Organization of Michigan and Lean for Clinical Redesign eCollaborative, we help hospitals & physicians improve care quality, safety & efficiency.
+- Through the Lean for Clinical Redesign eCollaborative, we help hospitals & physicians improve care quality, safety & efficiency.

 - Nearly 6,000 of our Medical School graduates and former medical residents/fellows live in Michigan, bringing their U-M training to patients in communities large and small.